ByPrice/byprice-public-api-docs/capillary-services/PARTNER-PRICE.md

 - Data type: ean or gtin, Must
 - Description: Universal Product ID, could be ean or gtin
-- Validation: Should be a proper longitude
+- Validation: Should be a proper ean or gtin
 - Examples: 7501409201041 or 7501299330265

 **latitude**